ema-dg/Covid-Monitor/README.md

 Usage:
 Write visitor name and phone number, confirm with yes and the record will be appended to the .csv file.
-CLose or click exit to terminate
+Close window or click exit to terminate

+Each line is made up by time of record, name of the pc (in order to identify the office) and the data entered by user.